redguava/cliniko-api/guides/uploading_patient_attachments.md

 ## Free trial accounts have limited file space

-Please note that free trial accounts are allowed only 10 files that must not total more than 1 MB.
+Please note that free trial accounts have a restricted amount of file storage.
 If you attempt to upload beyond those limits, you will receive an error.